-- The FSA will investigate whether financial institutions are actively wielding their consulting functions to enable borrowing enterprises to be aware of their business issues and make self-help efforts for business improvement and business recovery.
-This should aim to solidly establish the following flow: improve the debt serving capacity of the borrowing enterprise, leading to expansion of future sound funding demand, resulting in enhanced profitability and financial soundness of the financial institution. - For borrowing enterprises which changed their loan terms, etc. based on the Act concerning Temporary Measures to Facilitate Financing for SMEs, etc., the FSA will especially focus on investigating whether they are creating drastic and highly realizable business rehabilitation plans , and whether there are initiatives implemented for fundamental business recovery, etc., while their repayment burden has been reduced. - The FSA will verify whether Major Banks are implementing appropriate initiatives to establish loan practices which in principle do not require third party joint and several guarantee, except managers of the borrower company, and to consider the guarantor's abilities to pay when executing guarantee obligations.
-The FSA will especially verify whether there are objective and rational reasons for entering into such a contract, and whether the contracting party agreed with this contract based on his/her voluntary will and thus it is confirmed in writings that it is due neither to pressure nor to demands from the financial institution, in cases where such contracts are signed in exceptional circumstances by a third-party who does not substantially participate in the management of the company. - 2) Housing Loans - The FSA will intensively verify whether in response to requests from borrowers for changing loan terms, etc., the financial institutions deal properly with borrowers while fully considering the economic situation the borrowers are in, and considering the objective of the "Act concerning Temporary Measures to Facilitate Financing for SMEs, etc."
+In view of these points, the FSA will verify whether regional financial institutions are implementing appropriate initiatives to establish loan practices which in principle do not require third party joint and several guarantee, except managers of the borrower company, and to consider the guarantor's abilities to pay when executing guarantee obligations.
+The FSA will especially verify whether there are objective and rational reasons for entering into such a contract, and whether the contracting party agreed with this contract based on his/her voluntary will and thus it is confirmed in writing that it is due neither to pressure nor to demands from the financial institution, in cases where such contracts are signed in exceptional circumstances by a third-party who does not substantially participate in the management of the company.